Greater Boston Eruv Corporation

 Some examples of organizations from whom we had to obtain permission:

-• Town of Brookline Department of Public Works
+7. Town of Brookline Department of Public Works and Town Counsel

-• City of Newton Department of Public Works
+8. City of Newton Department of Public Works and City Counsel

-• State of Massachusetts - Governor's Office (then Governor William Weld)
+12. State of Massachusetts - Office of the Governor (then Governor William Weld)

 How did you go about getting these permissions?

-You need to contact an individual in the area that handles permits and licenses.
-It is good to try to reach someone reasonably technical (e.g. a town planning engineer) so that they will get the general idea of what you are asking for.
-You also need to contact the Legal Counsel for the organization for they will be responsible for writing the legal permit that they and you will sign.
-There may a fee for completing this permit phase.
-Generally, we were not charged since we are a public-funded (501-3c), tax-exempt organization.
+You need to contact an individual in the area who handles permits and licenses.
+It is beneficial to try to reach someone reasonably technical (e.g., a town planning engineer) so that they can grasp the general idea of what you are asking for.
+You also need to contact the Legal Counsel for the organization, as they will be responsible for writing the legal permit that you and they will sign.
+There may be a fee for completing this permit phase.
+Generally, we were not charged since we established the Eruv Corporation as a public-funded, tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.

 Plan of having a cogent, well-written document that describes the following:

-• Who is liable if someone gets hurt because of it falling down?
+6. Who is liable if someone gets hurt because of it falling in any location along its route?

-• Who is insured and at what level for the liability for the Eruv is it causes damages to someone?
+7. Who is insured and at what level for the liability for the Eruv, if it causes damages to someone?

-• Where has an Eruv been put up before and who can be contacted about it?
+8. Where has an Eruv been put up before, and who can be contacted about it?

 Who else "signed off" on the eruv?